Nick Holonyak, Jr.

-In 1963, Dr. Holonyak moved to the University of Illinois where he is currently Professor in the Department of Electrical and Computer Engineering and Materials Research Laboratory, and a member of the Center for Advanced Study.
+In 1963, Dr. Holonyak moved to the University of Illinois where he was Professor in the Department of Electrical and Computer Engineering and Materials Research Laboratory, and a member of the Center for Advanced Study.
 Dr. Holonyak has been responsible for several important breakthroughs, particularly in the area of crystal preparation of compounds and ternary alloys, light-emitting diodes, and semiconductor lasers.
 Since 1976, he has conducted extensive research on quantum-well and other novel light-emitting structures.

 Dr. Holonyak's contributions have been recognized by receipt of the following awards: the General Electric Company Cordiner Award (1962); the IEEE Morris N. Liebmann Award (1973); the John Scott Medal of the City of Philadelphia (1975); the GaAs Symposium Award with Welker Medal (1976); the IEEE Jack A. Morton Award (1981); the Solid State Science and Technology Award of the Electrochemical Society (1983); Sigma Xi Monie A. Ferst Award (1988).
-He is a member of the National Academy of Engineering, the National Academy of Sciences, a Fellow of the IEEE, the American Academy of Arts and Sciences, and the American Physical Society.
+He was a member of the National Academy of Engineering, the National Academy of Sciences, a Fellow of the IEEE, the American Academy of Arts and Sciences, and the American Physical Society.
 He has served on various IEEE, AIP, APS and NAS committees.
 At the invitation of the U.S.S.R.
 Academy of Sciences, he has visited laboratories in the Soviet Union (1967, 1974), and in 1956-57 was a regular seminar speaker at the laboratory of Makoto Kikuchi of the Electrotechnical Laboratory (Tokyo).
 He was awarded the 1989 IEEE Edison Medal 'For an outstanding career in the field of electrical engineering with contributions to major advances in the field of semiconductor materials and devices.'
 In 2003, he was named the recipient of the IEEE Medal of Honor for "a career of pioneering contributions to semiconductors, including the growth of semiconductor alloys and heterojunctions, and to visible light-emitting diodes and injection lasers."